School Mathematics Trip to Frankfurt

 - Motorway tolls and taxes

 The Mathematikum is a museum, located in Gießen, Germany, just North of Frankfurt, which offers a huge variety of mathematical hands-on exhibits.
-It opened its doors in November 2002.
-Since then, more than 500,000 visitors have been there.
 Check out the fun side of mathematics through more than 100 interactive exhibits on three floors.
-How can a bridge be contructed not using any nails, glue, rope...
+How can a bridge be contructed not using any nails, glue, ropes or other tools?
+How is rolling a dice related to Mozart's compositions?
+All ...

 When one thinks of the stock exchange the picture is of turbulent floor trading with wildly gesticulating traders who communicate and make deals via hand signals and shouting.
-This is the impression you get from the movies.
-Today although more than 90 percent of exchange turnover is handled via fully electronic and location-independent trading systems it is still worth taking a look at traditional...
+Today, although more than 90 percent of exchange turnover is handled via fully electronic and location-independent trading systems, it is still worth taking a look at traditional floor trading.
+The Frankfurt Stock Exchange ...

-This is the best place to take in Frankfurt’s steel and glass skyline.
-Look out for Sir Norman Foster’s Commerzbank, at 259m city’s tallest building.
-Popular visit with all groups.
+One of Frankfurt's most popular attractions, this is the best place to take in the city's steel and glass skyline.
+Look out for Sir Norman Foster’s Commerzbank which, standing at 259 metres, is Frankfurt's tallest building!

-Newly reopened after a two year refurbishment with a completely redesigned and now considerably larger exhibition.
-Visitors walking around the museum will visit four themed areas in turn: cash, book money, monetary policy and global money.
+At the Money Museum, visitors walking around the museum will visit four themed areas in turn: cash, book money, monetary policy and global money.
 The cash area will explain payments, discuss the role of banks and give an insight into the new world of banking supervision.
-Financial stability, which will b...
+One of the highlights in the global money section will be the "banknote swarm," a glass wall several square metre...

 JH Frankfurt - Haus der Jugend